About the CPD Program

 CPD Requirements for Accreditation holders

-- Submit certificates of completion in the SAA Portal to receive CPD points towards accreditation
+Where approved courses are completed through a third-party provider, you need to submit certificates of completion in the SAA Portal to receive CPD points.

 Earn CPD points